revilo1882/phone_tech_test/README.md

 - I decided that the selection section would for the basis for the App as this is where the state is set and all the functionality is and this would form the parent component to the other 3 sections mentioned above.
 The app would set an initial state of gold colour and 64GB capacity and on click of any of the other selections the state would change.

 - One of my main goals was for the code to be reusable and maintainable.
 To achieve this I ensured all  information was taken from the data file, even where it didn't seem necessary just for the purpose of this task.
-I also used constants for the setting the colour and capacity so that should these change it's easy for the developer to update these and the code and test will use the new data.
+I also used constants for setting the colour and capacity so that should these change it's easy for the developer to update these and the code and test will use the new data.
 I also ensured all tests were mocked and where they find the selection boxes they find them by position rather than className should the colours/capacities change.

 - I later extracted the star rating from the Summary component as this felt like it belonged on it's own.
 If the phone rating is more than 4 it shows 5 gold stars, more than 3 it shows 4 gold stars and 1 grey star and so on.